DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

 - In ' learndnakinetics/config_file.txt ':
 - Set *n_processors* to be the number of processors for multiprocessing the computation of the objective function.
 Set *use_multiprocess =1* to multiprocesses the computations (each reaction will use a distinct processor).
 Set *use_multiprocess=0* to turnoff multiprocessing.
   - Set *rate_method=1* to use the Metropolis kinetic model.
 Set *rate_method=3* to use the Arrhenius kinetic model.
   - Set *parameter_folder* to be the path to a directory to save results.
-In this folder, the MSE of the parameters over the entire reactions of the dataset is logged.
-In addition, the parameter set of each iteration of the optimization will be logged.
-Also, the  fixed paths in FPEI will be saved.
   - Set  *do_inference=1* to run parameter estimation.
 Set *do_inference=0* to turn off parameter estimation.
   - Set  *use_regularizer=1* to use a  regularizer (for parameter estimation).
   - Set *filter_smallandlarge_rates=1* to filter parameters that are really slow or high.
 (See code in learndnakinetics.py for values)